Gerard Butler's house 'half-gone,' others await fire's toll

 "Half-gone" the "300" actor grumbled in his Scottish accent in a video that shows embers, ashes and what's left of his home.

+The 41-year-old singer said on Instagram that he, his girlfriend and his two kids are "safe and surrounded by friends and family" and were thankful to firefighters.

+"As we drove to safety, they risked their lives trying to save our home," Thicke said.

-Camille Grammer Meyer of "The Real Housewives of Beverly Hills" lost her Malibu home entirely on Saturday night, her publicist, Howard Bragman, said in an email to The Associated Press.
+Camille Grammer Meyer of "The Real Housewives of Beverly Hills" also lost her Malibu home on Saturday night, her publicist, Howard Bragman, said in an email to The Associated Press.

 "Stay safe, California — and keep those prayers coming America," Wilson said on his Twitter account, where over the weekend he was sharing photos of some of the more than 100 people missing in the huge wildfire in Northern California that has killed at least 23.